Swimming Holes in Idaho

 Frequently Asked Questions

-How many swimming holes are in ID?
+How many swimming holes are in Idaho?

-Our directory lists 11 natural swimming destinations in ID, spanning 4 water types: Hot Springs (2), Rivers (2), River beachs (2), Varies-see belows (1).
+Our directory lists 11 natural swimming destinations in Idaho, spanning 4 water types: Hot Springs (2), Rivers (2), River beachs (2), Varies-see belows (1).
 Of these, 3 (27%) are free to access and 8 require an entry fee or parking pass.

-ID's 11 listed swimming destinations include rivers and creeks with natural swimming access, spring-fed pools, and waterfall plunge pools.
+Idaho's 11 listed swimming destinations include rivers and creeks with natural swimming access, spring-fed pools, and waterfall plunge pools.
 Notable water bodies include Varies-see below, Hot Spring/ Salmon River, Hot Spring/South Fork Payette River, Jerry Johnson Hot Spring/Lochsa River, Jump Creek.

-Which swimming holes in ID are free?
+Which swimming holes in Idaho are free?

-3 of the 11 swimming holes in ID (27%) are listed as free to access.
+3 of the 11 swimming holes in Idaho (27%) are listed as free to access.
 The remaining 8 are in managed areas such as state parks or national forests that charge a day-use or parking fee — typically $5–$10 per vehicle.
 Always verify current fee information with the managing agency before your visit, as prices change.

-Based on the conditions reported across ID's listed sites, spring tends to offer the best swimming conditions — warm enough water with manageable crowds.
+Based on the conditions reported across Idaho's listed sites, spring tends to offer the best swimming conditions — warm enough water with manageable crowds.
 Late spring is ideal for waterfall flows; check USGS streamflow data before visiting any river site after rainfall.
 Spring-fed pools in the state often maintain consistent temperatures year-round.
 Always check current weather and water conditions before heading out.

 Safety varies significantly by location.
-9 officially managed sites in ID typically have clearer access, signage, and in some cases lifeguard coverage — these are generally the best starting points for families.
+9 officially managed sites in Idaho typically have clearer access, signage, and in some cases lifeguard coverage — these are generally the best starting points for families.
 Unofficial or backcountry swimming holes require more caution: always check water depth before letting children enter, watch for currents — even slow-looking rivers can have strong undertow, and avoid swimming during or after heavy rain.
 Supervise children closely at all times.

-Most swimming holes in ID do not require advance permits, but some high-traffic locations within national forests and popular state parks have moved to timed-entry reservation systems, especially on summer weekends.
+Most swimming holes in Idaho do not require advance permits, but some high-traffic locations within national forests and popular state parks have moved to timed-entry reservation systems, especially on summer weekends.
 8 sites charge a day-use or parking fee.
 Check the official website of the land management agency — US Forest Service (fs.usda.gov), BLM (blm.gov), or your state parks authority — for the most current access rules before your trip.